You are here

 - is the partner of a veteran who:

-- is receiving the special rate of disability pension (T&PI); or
+- is receiving the Special Rate of Disability Compensation Payment (T&PI); or

 - is receiving, or is eligible to receive, a special rate disability pension safety net payment under the MRCA.